 Buffalo annihilated Miami 35-0, and is back on track.
 This should be a decent test for the Bills’ offense, against a very good WFT defense.
 A win for either team would be huge, as both have very beatable teams in Week 4 (WFT, Atlanta; BUF, Houston)

-You are going to start to notice a trend here coming up over the next run of games: there are a lot of 1-1 teams.
+You are going to start to notice a trend here coming up in NFL betting, over the next run of games: there are a lot of 1-1 teams.
 Ah, parity is back, at least for the first two weeks.
 New Orleans could not build on the big momentum from Week 1 in an ugly 26-7 loss to Carolina, while the Patriots' crisis was averted with an easy 25-6 win over the dumpster fire that is New York.

 This could be an intriguing contest, but you would suspect Bill Belichick will have his team ready to shut down Jameis Winston.

 Two crushing losses for the AFC West rivals in Week 2 set up a very interesting contest in Week 3.
 LA somehow found a way to lose 20-17 to the Cowboys and their laughably bad clock management on a last-second field goal.

 Kansas City imploded in the fourth quarter to lose 36-35 to Baltimore and Lamar Jackson, who looked very much like he was back to his best.
 Still, the Chiefs have Patrick Mahomes, and that makes them favorites today, and basically every game.

 Detroit was in the game Monday night for a half, then fell apart after the break in a 35-17 loss to the Packers, after the defense was shredded by San Francisco in Week 1.
 The 49ers were then limited in Week 2 against Philly.
 If Detroit could put together 60 minutes like the first half Monday and the second half of Week 1, it might be dangerous, although the flip side to that would be the other 60 minutes.